Außerparlamentarische Opposition: APO in the 1960s

 The student movement began to gain strength and momentum in the middle of the 1960s in West Germany.
 The student movement is often used synonymously with APO, since it was at the time the most prominent form of extraparliamentary opposition in Germany.
 The student movement reached its peak in 1967 and 1968, especially in towns with universities.
 The most cited form of student-led APO was headed by the Sozialistischer Deutscher Studentenbund (the socialist German student group).

+According to social democratic historian Heinrich August Winkler, major factors that formed the backdrop of this movement were criticism of the Vietnam War and the United States, students' anti-authoritarian rebellion against their parents' generation, criticism of professors' dominance of universities and continuity of the societal relations of power, especially the continuity in the civil service since the Nazi era, and the criticism of the centre-left SPD by those to the left of the SPD.

 The APO was formed through the opposition mounting against the "grand coalition" government in power since 1966, which united the CDU and the SPD under the Chancellor Kurt Georg Kiesinger (CDU) and its proposed German Emergency Acts (emergency laws), which would maximise governmental control in case of a public dispute, allowing them to restrict civil rights such as privacy and freedom of movement.
 With 49 seats in parliament, the FDP was the only opposing party in the parliament at the time; the rest were in extraparliamentary opposition.
 This weakened the opposition, the Bundestag strengthened the APO in Germany.

 The APO demanded a democratization of university politics.
 A motto of the student movement protesting against the old-fashioned nature of higher education institutions was "Unter den Talaren – Muff von 1000 Jahren" ("under the university gowns, the musty smell of a thousand years"), which also referred to Hitler, who had called his regime a rule for a thousand years.